Sunday, June 7, 2009

 Yeah.
 It'll feel good and happy.
 I can respect this situation [System's hiatus] more than I can respect the situation where two people are like, 'The lead singer fucked my girlfriend!' and that kind of bullshit.
 Nah, man.
 The lead singer is a special person to me and I am to him.
 And that's how we ended off.
 Same with Shavo, same with John.
 And it will always be.
 It was a big part of my life.
 We were onstage together for a long time, man.
 We went through shit as a band and friends -- we slept in RV's together!

-Big Day Out 2009, a show involving playing his Elect the Dead album live with the Auckland Philharmonic Orchestra, and his upcoming second studio album, Serj mentioned that System of a Down was on "permanent hiatus" and nothing had happened to change that.
+In an interview with Tankian about Big Day Out 2009, a show involving playing his Elect the Dead album live with the Auckland Philharmonic Orchestra, and his upcoming second studio album, Serj mentioned that System of a Down was on "permanent hiatus" and nothing had happened to change that.
 "Every few months I am honored to hear interesting rumors about whether the band is going to tour or break up permanently.
 I find them all to be very entertaining."

 ~Isaiah